by Jenna Kalinsky.

-It happens to every writer (really, ask around; every writer has their point of view switcheroo stories, myself included).
+It happens to every writer (really, ask around; every writer has their point of view switcheroo stories).
 And yes, there’s some work involved adjusting the draft.

 But whether you keep your original point of view or shift to a different point of view in later drafts of a story or novel is a natural part of finding your story’s developmental legs and part of the process- and evolution- of ourselves as artists and of our projects.

 You can do whatever you want with POV in your story as long as you are consistent (and this caveat applies to all of the craft choices you make in your story).

 The lens you use through which you bring forth your story teaches the reader how to accept the story’s delivery and serves as a “contract” (e.g. you will deliver the story as A, and therefore the reader get a hot drink, relax, and enjoy being served the story as A).

 By being consistent, you’re ensuring two positive things: